mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/Conv1dTranspose.md

 PyTorch: Computing a one-dimensional transposed convolution can be thought of as Conv1d solving for the gradient of the input, also known as deconvolution (which is not actually true deconvolution).
 The input shape is usually $(N,C_{in}, L_{in})$, where $N$ is the batch size, $C$ is the spatial dimension, and $L$ is the length of the sequence.
 The output shape is $(N,C_{out},L_{out})$, where $L_{out}=(L_{in}-1)×stride-2×padding+dilation×(kernel\_size-1)+output\_padding+1$.

 MindSpore: MindSpore API implements basically the same function as PyTorch, but with the new "pad_mode" parameter.
 When "pad_mode" = "pad", it is the same as the PyTorch default, and the weight_init and bias_init parameters can be used to configure the initialization method.

+### Weight Initialization Difference

+When `weight_init` of mindspore.nn.Conv1dTranspose is ``None`` , the weight is initialized using HeUniform.
+This is the same as PyTorch weight initialization.

+When `bias_init` of mindspore.nn.Conv1dTranspose is ``None`` , the bias is initialized using Uniform.
+This is the same as the PyTorch bias initialization.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | --- | --- | --- |---|